appworldng/momocentral/README.md

 # momocentral
-A set of programming problems &amp; answers written in the MokoM language, (an invented programming language).
+A set of programming problems I cracked from the momocentral.com website written in the MokoM language, (an invented programming language).

 ## Question 1 - Test Array